Buzz Aldrin takes readers on a journey through the history of space exploration.

 Aldrin and Minor collaborated on the bestselling Reaching for the Moon and now they reach beyond that book to give young readers a concise look at the whole history of space exploration.
 Each spread provides a wonderful jumping-off point for young readers, and will no doubt inspire them to look to the stars themselves.

-On July 20, 1969, Apollo 11 astronauts BUZZ ALDRIN and Neil Armstrong landed their lunar module on the Sea of Tranquillity and became the first humans to walk on the moon.
-Aldrin has since been awarded the Presidential Medal of… More about Buzz Aldrin
+On July 20, 1969, Apollo 11 astronauts Buzz Aldrin and Neil Armstrong landed their lunar module on the Sea of Tranquillity and became the first humans to walk on the moon.
+Aldrin has since been awarded the Presidential Medal of Freedom and… More about Buzz Aldrin

 Published by G.P.
 Putnam’s Sons Books for Young Readers May 14, 2009| 40 Pages| 11 x 9| 6-8 years| ISBN 9780399247217